Division of Orthopaedic Trauma

 Minimally invasive surgery is now part of the standard management in our daily service whenever applicable.
-The technique has been refined in the past years.
 The preservation of soft tissue viability, careful handling of traumatized area and the utmost attention to the biology of bone healing have led us to achieve excellent results in fracture management reaching international standards.
-The years’ experience in minimally invasive surgery has been published in numerus international journals.
+Our experience in minimally invasive surgery has been published in numerus international journals.
 The integration of modern technology and technological innovations remain one of our strongholds with the partnership with The University of Hong Kong.
 Computer navigation, patient specific instrumentation and robotic surgery is only few of the tools that are established.
 The use of augmented reality in surgery and 3D printing has become increasingly popular.

 - Leung F, Chow SP: A randomised prospective trial comparing Low Contact Dynamic Compression Plate and Point Contact Fixator in forearm fractures Journal of Bone and Joint Surgery, American vol., Dec 2003; 85: 2343-2348